 Joint Launceston TIC Membership

-If you are also a member of Launceston Tourist Information Office, we are able to offer a combined, discounted membership of £95 for the two.
+If you are also a member of Launceston Visitor Information Centre, we are able to offer a combined, discounted membership of £35, saving £25 + VAT from joining Launceston VIC separately.

-Members with an additional, related business operating at the same address (a hotel with a restaurant, for example), can take an extra website entry for the reduced rate of £25.
+Members with an additional, related business operating at the same address (a hotel with a restaurant, for example), can take an extra website entry for the reduced rate of £25 (one free additional business included in Silver membership and two free additional businesses included in Gold membership).

 Members can login with a username and password to amend their own content

-Enthusiastic ambassadors and long-term members Peter and Caroline Hammond ( www.updown-cottage.co.uk) said : “The TAVATA membership fee of £60 is the best value a year that we ever spend.
+Enthusiastic ambassadors and long-term members Peter and Caroline Hammond ( www.updown-cottage.co.uk) said : “The TAVATA membershipis the best value a year that we ever spend.
 The help and support from other businesses and the opportunity to showcase our business on the TAVATA website is invaluable.
 The events, talks, workshops and visits are really interesting.
 We network with other members, compare notes, share stories and business advice.
 It's a brilliant package and incredibly good value.
 We often talk to prospective new members about the benefits and they nearly all join up.”

 Brenda Crago (www.cadsonmanor.co.uk) said “Networking is a vital plus for us, and we've picked up lots of ideas on how to reduce our carbon footprint.
 We put cards supplied by COAST in all our bathrooms to encourage guests to reuse towels and we refer them all to www.welovethetamarvalley.co.uk to get ideas of what to do while they are staying with us”.